blossom-babs/blossom/src/pages/posts/throttle-debounce.md

 * **Debounce**: “Wait until they stop talking before replying.”
 * **Throttle**: “Reply every 1 second, no matter how many times they talk.”

-It also helps to associate with familiar terms, Debounce -> (setTimeout), throttle -> (setInterval behaviour)